mqlight/nodejs-mqlight/README.md

 Object type when received.

 * `topic` - (String) the topic to which the message will be sent.
+  A topic can contain any character in the Unicode character set.
 * `message` - (String | Buffer | Object) the message body to be sent
 * `options` - (Object) (optional) map of additional options for the send.
   Supported options are: